 Many electric vehicle applications are still emerging.
-Fortunately, there are existing open industry standards that are readily available and continuously cultivated through their working groups.
-Still, in some cases there are still proprietary charging solutions lingering that could limit choice and innovation.
+Fortunately, there are existing open industry standards that are readily available and continuously cultivated through their working groups - which create further opportunities for collaborative testing and validation of standards implementations across vehicles and charging infrastructure.
+These activities encourage choice, competition and further innovation.